SystemsApproach/ops/provision.rst

 according to these specifications.
-Less familiar, all references to ``SCTPSupport`` indicate whether or not that particular Kubernetes cluster needs to support SCTP, a Telco-oriented network protocol that is not included in a vanilla Kubernetes deployment.
+Less familiar, all references to ``SCTPSupport`` indicate whether or not that particular Kubernetes cluster needs to support SCTP, a Telco-oriented network protocol that is not included in a vanilla Kubernetes deployment, but is needed by the SD-Core.

 .. literalinclude:: code/main-rke.tf